antoniobassoesss-debug/wedboardpro/README.md

    - **Build Command**: `npm run vercel-build`
    - **Output Directory**: `dist/client`
    - **Install Command**: `npm install`

+   > **Note**: You may see TypeScript warnings during build.
+These are non-blocking and Vercel will still deploy successfully.
+The frontend build (Vite) completes successfully, and the backend will be compiled by Vercel's serverless function runtime.

 4. **Add Environment Variables**:
    Click "Environment Variables" and add all the following: